There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 If you get hit with these types of costs a little too often, see how much it’s costing you by tracking these expenses for 2-3 months.
 Then consider leaving extra money in your checking account or make a separate savings account to act as a bit of a cushion outside of a regular emergency fund.
 You can also forego anything that isn’t necessary.

 You’ll be better prepared and it won’t derail your regular bills, financial goals or bucket list goals.
-Then there are irregular expenses that can feel like unexpected expenses even though you know they’re around the corner.
+Don’t forget, there are also irregular expenses that can feel like unexpected expenses even though you know they’re around the corner.

 What are Irregular Expenses and Why Do They Feel Like Unexpected Expenses?